 There are two easy ways to heat chilled milk bottles that were stored in the fridge.
 The first one is to run the bottle under warm water for several minutes.

-The second technique is to fill a deep bowl with some warm water.
+The second technique is to fill a deep bowl with some warm (not boiling) water.
 Then, place the bottle in the bowl for a couple of minutes.

 How To Reheat Frozen Breast Milk

 Thawing frozen breast milk requires a bit of pre-planning since it’ll take longer to warm up.
-Once it’s thawed, you can safely use it for up to 24 hours.
+Once it’s thawed, you can safely refigerate and use it for up to 24 hours.